What Females Can Do During The Last 10 Days Of Ramadan If They Are On Their Period

 Image Credit: pixy.org

-Alternatively, you may also use this time to increase your charitable contributions as you research and choose a worthy cause that you and your family can contribute to, to obtain Ramadan's blessings.
+You could also use this time to increase your charitable contributions as you research and choose a worthy cause that you and your family can contribute to, to obtain Ramadan's blessings.
 This is a good form of spirituality that will help you feel better about yourself in the long run.

-May we all have the motivation and perseverance to obtain all the infinite number of blessings and forgiveness from Allah SWT during Laylatul Qadr :)
+May we all have the motivation and perseverance to obtain all the infinite number of blessings and forgiveness from Allah SWT during Laylatul Qadr.

 Sakina has over 20 years of experience in the field of corporate communications; having worked for a leading Annual Report Production House dealing with top corporates of Sri Lanka and overseas, and later as the Group Communications Specialist for a Sri Lankan conglomerate for their overseas plantations business.
 She is well-versed in the production process of annual reports, sustainability reports, corporate videos and other corporate communication media.
 She also has experience in Social Media Marketing and works to increase and improve social media presence of corporates and small niche market businesses.
 Today, she works as a freelance writer and undertakes consultations on corporate communications and social media related projects.
 She enjoys writing for blogs on topics of interest.